xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 - Its version is `release.bomVersion`.
 - It is always included in a patch release because its constraints change.
-- Its `publishedRevision` is useful for auditability but is not required to decide whether to publish it.
+- Its `publishedRevision` determines whether the version catalog has changed since it was last published.

 ## Change detection